A topic from the subject of Analytical Chemistry in Chemistry.

 • Analytical instruments provide valuable information about the chemical composition of substances.

-• Different types of instruments are designed for specific purposes, such as spectroscopy, chromatography, and electrochemistry.
+• Different types of instruments are designed for specific purposes, such as spectroscopy, chromatography, electrochemistry, and mass spectrometry.

 • Analytical instruments are essential tools in various fields of chemistry, including environmental monitoring, quality control, and research.